Nandan29300/Chromatico/README.md

 # **Tech Stack**

-This project is built using
+## Built Using

-*ReactJs with ViteJs and TypeScript
+* ReactJs with ViteJs and TypeScript
-*TailwindCSS
+* TailwindCSS
-*React Context API
+* React Context API
-*LocalStorage
+* LocalStorage
-*Framer Motion
+* Framer Motion
-*React Joyride
+* React Joyride
-*React Icons
+* React Icons
-*Hosted Using Vercel
+* Hosted Using Vercel
-*And a bunch of Colors
+* And a bunch of Colors